chromaui/chromatic-e2e/DEVELOPMENT.md

 Each E2E integration also has its own suite of E2E tests using the framework it is targeting.
 These tests import directly from the integration in question and the results are sent to Chromatic to visually test that all is well with archiving and all the various pieces.

-These test suites use a basic Express server that's defined in `test-server` and can be run on its own using `yarn dev:server`, but that is not necessary to run the tests.
+These test suites use a basic Express server that's defined in `test-server` and can be run on its own using `pnpm dev:server`, but that is not necessary to run the tests.

 The E2E test cases for each integration should match each other as much as possible.
 Changes or additions made to one should be matched in the others.

 #### Running the Tests

-First, make sure your changes are built: `yarn build`
+First, make sure your changes are built: `pnpm build`

 Then, the test commands are as follows:

-- Unit tests: `yarn test:unit`
+- Unit tests: `pnpm test:unit`
-- Playwright: `yarn test:playwright`, then `yarn archive-storybook:playwright` to see the archived UI
+- Playwright: `pnpm test:playwright`, then `pnpm archive-storybook:playwright` to see the archived UI
-- Cypress: `yarn test:cypress`, then `yarn archive-storybook:cypress` to see the archived UI
+- Cypress: `pnpm test:cypress`, then `pnpm archive-storybook:cypress` to see the archived UI
-- Vitest: `yarn test:vitest`, then `yarn archive-storybook:vitest` to see the archived UI
+- Vitest: `pnpm test:vitest`, then `pnpm archive-storybook:vitest` to see the archived UI

-If you wish to run the site-under-tests's server separately (e.g. to debug a specific test or to use Cypress interactive mode), run `yarn dev:server` and visit `http://localhost:3000`.
+If you wish to run the site-under-tests's server separately (e.g. to debug a specific test or to use Cypress interactive mode), run `pnpm dev:server` and visit `http://localhost:3000`.

 ### Linting & formatting